smarinovich/BingoCardMaker/README.md

 # BingoCardMaker
-A tool I used to generate bingo cards for my Rovers.
+A tool I made to help generator Bingo Cards for my Rover's Fundrasier.

 # Dependencies
 This has been written for Linux (ubuntu).
 You will need: